 I want to join the think groups at the heart of program and event planning and to build up the small groups of life sharing within a parish.
-But I can't even make it to the weekly moms' group at church more than, well, so far my record is three times a year.
+But I can't even make it to our parish's weekly moms' group more than, well, so far my record is three times a year.

 So on a cold, rainy Friday evening, I dropped off my kids -- already in PJs -- at the nursery, printed "Charlene" neatly on a nametag, and headed down the hall to the conference.
 I anticipated a full spiritual immersion: Adoration in the chapel, journaling in the prayer garden, new revelations, new friends, chats with speakers...

-The rest of the weekend was spent pacing the parish hallway, holding my panicked and clingy two-year-old who would sooner resort to repeat asthma attacks than play with his brother, new toys, and nice volunteers in the nursery.
+The rest of the weekend was spent pacing the parish hallway, holding my clingy two-year-old who would sooner succumb to repeat asthma panic attacks than play with his brother, new toys, and nice volunteers in the nursery.

-I kept overhearing inspirational proclamations from the conference and wanted to be in there, learning and networking.
+I kept overhearing inspirational proclamations from the conference room and wanted to be in there, learning and networking.

-Instead, I paced with Josh in the church hallway, wondering about the big picture of God's work in the world: how can I be part of all this, when my family seems to need me on-call and mostly in-person 24-7?
+Instead, I paced with Josh in the church hallway, wondering about the big picture of God's work in the world: how can I be a part of all this, when my family seems to need me on-call and mostly in-person 24-7?

 Ennie Hickman was one of the last speakers of the retreat.
-I was sitting cross-legged against the back wall of the gym, with ears on the speaker and eyes on Josh, who had just discovered the A/V cables.
-(I had been standing with him in the my arms until he reached over my shoulder to a row of switches on the wall and flicked the conference room lights.)
+I was sitting cross-legged against the back wall of the gym, with ears on the speaker and eyes on Josh, who had just discovered the A/V cables plugged into the floor.
+(Moments earlier, I was standing with Josh in my arms until he reached over my shoulder to a row of switches on the wall and flicked the conference room lights.)

 Ennie said, "Outreach to our world starts in our city.
 What is your city?"